-The top five reasons to fix your pet
+The top five reasons to fix your cat

 - Spaying and neutering reduced overpopulation of unwanted animals.

-- Dogs and cats who have been spayed or neutered live longer healthier lives.
+- Cats who have been spayed or neutered live longer healthier lives.

 - Sterilization cuts back on the urge to roam.

-- You will save money by having a healthier pet.
+- You will save money by having a healthier cat.
 Plus, your community won’t have to incur costs due to impoundment and destruction of unwanted pets.

 If the costs of spaying or neutering your pet is a deterrent, contact your local animal shelter to find out about low cost spay/neuter clinics.
 Organizations such as Best Friends Animal Society and the ASPCA (American Society for the Prevention of Cruelty to Animals) may be able to point you toward low cost spay/neuter programs.

 Spaying and neutering doesn’t hurt your pet.
 “Just as every anesthetic/surgical event carries a risk, this does as well, but proper examination and testing prior to the procedure can mitigate many of these risks,” Dr. Eckman says.
 “By spaying or neutering your pet, you will be acting in the best interest of the animal’s health, saving money in the long run, and potentially providing a deserving, homeless animal with a loving home.”